pegi3s/dockerfiles/cds2gff3-maker/README.md

 This image allows the creation of a GFF3 file from a FASTA file containing CDS (one or more sequences) and a genome FASTA file.

+> [!WARNING]
+> This image runs Docker in Docker.
+Users that are already running Docker 29 should start using the image with the `pegi3s/cds2gff3-maker:1.1.0-docker29.0.1`, while users that did not yet update their Docker version to Docker 29 should use the image with the `pegi3s/cds2gff3-maker:1.1.0` tag.
+Starting with version `pegi3s/cds2gff3-maker:1.1.0-docker29.0.1`, from now on, only images that are compatible with Docker 29 or above will be released.
+You can check your Docker version by running the command: docker --version".

 # Using cds2gff3-maker image in Linux

 You should adapt and run the following command: